 Resident Council is a meeting held once a month and is an opportunity for the residents and their invited guests to exchange ideas and voice concerns.

 Resident Council is held on the 3rd Wednesday of each month at 2 pm.
 Meetings are held in the Main Dining Room next to the kitchen (Please see the map on the last page).

 Any resident may be voted president by the common consent of the residents in the council.
 Any resident may ask to be considered for the president position and the common voice of the group will dictate who will hold that office for a period of time.

 How do I find out about activities provided for the resident?

 We strive to create social programs and individualized activities to match the capabilities and needs of each resident.
-This also has a powerful impact in the healing process of those residents involved in some type of rehabilitation.
-Specific activities include: active resident councils, musical performances, current events update- reading the newspaper, singing exercises, fitness activities, stretching exercises, religious meetings, outside entertainment, games, trivia, history, and volunteer involvement.
+This also has a powerful impact on the healing process of those residents involved in some type of rehabilitation.
+Specific activities include active resident councils, musical performances, current events updates- reading the newspaper, singing exercises, fitness activities, stretching exercises, religious meetings, outside entertainment, games, trivia, history, and volunteer involvement.
 We also strongly encourage families to participate with the residents in various activities.

 What role does Social Services play at Sunnyside Nursing and Post-Acute Care?